lian999111/CppND-Capstone-Snake-Game/README.md

 ### Controller:
 Rresponsible for receiving user's input and change the state of the game accrodingly.
 When the game is in pause mode, it waits for only SPACE to be pressed then continues the game while other key strokes are ignored to avoid state changine during a pause.

+### SDLFont:
+An RAII class that manages the acquisition and release of TTF_Font.
+The font is used to render the "Pause" message.

 ### Renderer:
 Responsible for rendering the state of the game.
 The rendering of the "Pause" message is achieved using the [SDL2_TTF](https://www.libsdl.org/projects/SDL_ttf/docs/SDL_ttf.html) library.